Ocean Child, then named Merea, with boat-builder Adam Baker on the Derwent Estuary, 2010

 I considered leaving Ocean Child at a safe harbour on the NSW coast, and flying to Hobart for Christmas.
-However local sailors informed me that finding crew in NSW was particularly difficult, so I decided to sail to Hobart while I had the opportunity.
-I arrived in Hobart on December 20, 2015, almost exactly two years after my departure.
+However local sailors informed me that finding crew in NSW was particularly difficult, so I decided to sail to Hobart while the weather remained favourable.
+Ocean Child arrived in Hobart on December 20, 2015, almost exactly two years after her departure.

-After an excursion to Port Davey on Tasmania's southwest wilderness coast with Alana (NZ) and Silvia (I), I took Ocean Child to Opua in New Zealand, arriving at the end of April.
+After an excursion to Port Davey on Tasmania's southwest wilderness coast with Alana (NZ) and Silvia (Italy), I took Ocean Child to Opua in New Zealand, arriving at the end of April.
 Kayla Roberts and Kara Kolow-Hay (AU) joined as crew.
 We departed for Tonga on May 30, arriving in Tongatapu (Nuku'alofa) nine days and 1000 nm later on June 8.
 The next day I suffered a broken collar-bone after a heavy fall, and returned to Hobart for medical treatment, leaving Ocean Child in Nuku'alofa.
 Kayla and Kara continued their adventures, taking a ferry to Vava'u, and later made their way back to Australia, via Fiji.
 Doctors advised me that I would not have full use of my left arm for five to nine months.
 I returned to Tonga (Tongatapu) on July 16.
 With the help of my crew Dieter Nikolai and Lydia Chaplin we sailed to the Vava'u Islands, the northern area of Tonga, staying until August 6.
 Lydia was offered a job on a superyacht.

 On August 15 Ocean Child arrived at Vuda Marina, near Nadi Fiji.
 I tried unsuccessfully to source new batteries, and had minor repairs done to the headsail and furler.
 Dieter flew home to Hobart, and Kyra and David joined the yacht.
 Kyra was an exceptionally fast learner.
 We left Fiji on September 9, arriving in Noumea, New Caledonia, on September 14.
 After a short stay we sailed for Australia, arriving in Bundaberg on September 27.
 Kyra and David departed on a land-based adventure.
 Anna (Denmark) joined and we sailed north to Lady Musgrave Island.
 On our return to Bundaberg, Brigitte (Ky, D) joined, and we sailed south to Yamba on the New South Wales north coast.
 Anna left for New Zealand.